araobp/can-bus/README.md

 @f215    --> RXF2 0b00000001111 (SID 15 message to RXB19
 ```

-## Test
+## 1st test on March 14th, 2018

 ![test](./doc/test.jpg)

-My oscilloscope does not seem to be able to catch up with the speed:
+My oscilloscope did not seem to be able to catch up with the speed:

 ![waveform2](./doc/waveform2.BMP)

-I forgot to set CNF1, CNF2 and CNF3 to appropriate values to generate 125kbps baudrate.
+It seemed like I forgot to set CNF1, CNF2 and CNF3 to appropriate values to generate 125kbps baudrate.

 Assuming that the oscillator runs at 8MHz and BRP(Buad Rate Prescaller) = 2,